I saw a quote on Snooze Shade’s Facebook page that made me both laugh and cringe:

 Hold on to your child’s nap for as long as you can!
 Every kid is different, but my daughter (who is almost three) definitely still needs her afternoon nap.
 Hallelujah!

-As a mom who works from home, I count on her nap time to get some work done while enjoying a hot cup of coffee or tea.
+As a mom who works from home, I count on my toddler’s nap time to get some work done while enjoying a hot cup of coffee or tea.
 This is also when I get some quiet time to snuggle with my baby, Laney.
 (Her naps are also very important, but that’s a topic for another time.)

 It isn’t just my sanity and productivity that motivates me to help my toddler take good naps, it’s also crucial for her healthy development.